nuass/nebula-graph-studio/README.md

 <br> English | <a href="README-CN.md">中文</a><br/>

 Nebula Graph Studio (Studio for short) is a web-based visualization tool for Nebula Graph.
-With Studio, you can create a graph schema, import data, edit nGQL statements for data queries, and explore graphs in one stop.
+With Studio, you can create a graph schema, import data, edit nGQL statements for data queries, and explore graphs in one step.

 ![Screenshot of Studio user interface](https://docs-cdn.nebula-graph.com.cn/nebula-studio-docs/st-ug-053.png "Studio user interface")